 - Registered in the parish

 - Demonstrates commitment to the parish and her mission

 - Able to regularly attend Parish Council meetings

-> If you are interested in becoming a member or attending a Parish Council meeting please contact the office.
+If you are interested in becoming a member please contact Fr.
+Will.

-> History of St. Mary Catholic Church
+History of St. Mary Catholic Church

 St. Mary Catholic Church was established in 1883 with a Mass in the home of Thomas Sutton.
 The celebrant, Rev. John Lauth, was serving at St Mary Parish in Austin, Texas, and also served in Belton, Rockdale, and Taylor.
 Masses continued to be celebrated in private homes or rented public buildings until a stone church was built in 1891.

 Rev. Meinard Lennartz was the first resident priest in Temple, arriving in 1886.
 Fr.
 Lennartz purchased two lots, and in 1886 a brick house was built for “church purposes.”
 In 1886, the Sisters of Divine Providence arrived in Temple to open St. Mary’s Institute.
 In 1891, a stone church and school were built in the Third Ward area of Temple.